tbega/cs2pyexternalcheat/README.md

 ## How to use this?

-1. Launch Counter-Strike 2
+1. **Launch Counter-Strike 2**

 2. ~Run the cheat by clicking on main.py~ | This is highly unlikely to work.
 Please follow the steps [here.](https://github.com/tbega/cs2pyexternalcheat?tab=readme-ov-file#what-if-i-have-a-nvidia-gpu)

 # Troubleshooting!

 >[!IMPORTANT]
-If it says pyMeow can't be found, here's what you need to do:
+PyMeow ModuleNotFoundError?
+Uh-oh!
+Don't worry, follow these instructions and it will be fixed in no time.

 [PyMeow](https://github.com/qb-0/PyMeow)